Learning and Development

 (Physical development)

-● Cricket – draw stumps with chalk on a wall or fence, and place a marker on the ground a few feet away.
+• Cricket – draw stumps with chalk on a wall or fence, and place a marker on the ground a few feet away.
 Roll, rather than throw, the ball at the cricketer with the bat.
-If the ball is hit, the cricketer can run to the marker and gain a run.
+If they hit the ball, the cricketer can run to the marker and gain a run.
 Limit each batsman to a number of minutes, or an over (six rolls of the ball).

-● Netball or basketball can be played with a hoop held by an adult at a height of a little over a metre and a ball.
+• Netball or basketball – hold a hoop at around 1m in height.
 Practise throwing and aiming over the hoop so that the ball lands through the gap.

 6. Play for the team